TaylanUB/scheme-bytestructures/README.md

 structure described by the descriptor, or return a syntax object that would evaluate to the size.

-`Alignment` must be an exact non-negative non-zero integer specifying the type's preferred memory alignment.
+`Alignment` must be an exact positive integer specifying the type's preferred memory alignment.

 `Unwrapper` must be `#f` or a procedure taking four arguments: a Boolean indicating whether the call to the procedure is happening in